Skip to content

 Four-dimensional war is won by ordering the board correctly: military action must be tested against narrative, political, and economic feedback instead of forcing those dimensions to obey a brittle military story.

-This belongs inside strategy rather than inside Game Theory because the active mechanism is not only hidden payoff identification.
-It is operational feedback.
-Jiang’s contrast is reflection, flexibility, and resilience: the side that can let economics, politics, and narrative alter military choices can adapt; the side that makes every dimension serve the military image tends to double down, choose desperate moves, and make replenishment harder.
-It also touches Power As Alchemy because finance and empire structure the wider board, but this page owns the moment where that structure is tested by war.
+This belongs inside strategy rather than inside Game Theory because the active mechanism is operational feedback.
+Jiang’s contrast is reflection, flexibility, and resilience: the side that lets economics, politics, and narrative alter military choices can adapt; the side that makes every dimension serve the military image tends to double down and make replenishment harder.
+Power As Alchemy owns the finance structure; this page owns the moment where that structure is tested by war.

 The target is not only an army.
 It is the bond between a state and the population that still expects basic life from it.
 Jiang says the United States and Israel are pursuing regime change by trying to decrease the legitimacy of the regime and the state’s capacity to deliver basic servicesLoading source trail.
 Tehran’s water shortage becomes the concrete board: if heat, sanctions, and overpopulation strain supply, an enemy can try to exploit water scarcity through economic sabotage against critical infrastructureLoading source trail.